JavaScript Array

-JavaScript Array : Arrays are used to store more than one value or a group of values under a single variable name.
-Arrays can store any value, including strings
+JavaScript Array : Arrays are used to store a group of values of same data-type in a single variable.
+Arrays can store strings

 , numbers